menu

 Also of interest is that Merton has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 15.60% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 15.60% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Being a small village, Merton does not have a public transit system used by locals to get to and from work.
+Merton is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Merton in 2022 was $62,244, which is wealthy relative to Wisconsin and the nation.
 This equates to an annual income of $248,976 for a family of four.